Macron vowed to rebuild Notre Dame in 5 years. That appears unlikely.

 Cathedrals often took more than a century to build in medieval times, a process that sometimes spanned the lives of several monarchs.

-So French President Emmanuel Macron's pledge Tuesday to restore fire-devastated Notre Dame within five years was at odds with experts who predicted restoring the jewel of Gothic architecture would likely take much longer.
+So French President Emmanuel Macron's pledge Tuesday to restore the fire-devastated Notre Dame within five years was at odds with experts who predicted that restoring the jewel of Gothic architecture would most likely take much longer.

 A host of specialized artisans and skilled workmen will need to be gathered from around France, and likely beyond.
 These include master stone-cutters, mortar makers, carpenters, roofers, quarrymen and sculptors.